-The grandparent scam is a form of telephone fraud.
-The scammer phones a grandparent and pretends to be a grandchild in distress and asks that funds be wired to a specified location.
+A grandparent / trusted relative scam is a form of telephone fraud.
+The scammer phones a grandparent or relative and pretends to be in distress and asks that funds be wired to a specified location.

 How can one avoid being a victim?